-7.2 Inappropriate Conduct
+7.2 INAPPROPRIATE CONDUCT

-While using social media in any capacity, employees' actions can still damage the College's reputation.
+While using social media in any capacity, employees' or learners actions can still damage the College's reputation.

-When communicating either in a professional or personal capacity, within or outside the workplace, employees must not conduct themselves inappropriately.
+When communicating either in a professional or personal capacity, within or outside the workplace, employees or learners must not conduct themselves inappropriately.
 The following are examples of inappropriate conduct: -

-- Engaging in activities that have the potential to bring the College into disrepute. - Breach of confidentiality by disclosing privileged, sensitive and/or confidential information. - Making comments that could be considered to be bullying, harassing or discriminatory against any individual.
-For example making offensive or derogatory comments relating to sex, gender reassignment, race (including nationality), disability, sexual orientation, religion or belief or age. - Posting remarks which may inadvertently cause offence and constitute unlawful discrimination, harassment and / or victimisation. - Taking pictures of staff, learners or visitors without their explicit consent. - Posting or uploading inappropriate comments, images, photographs and / or video clips about colleagues or ex-colleagues, learners or exlearners, parents or clients.
-This also covers links to such inappropriate content. - Breach copyright, for example taking or using someone else's images or written content without permission:' or failing to give acknowledgement where permission has been given to reproduce something. - Publishing defamatory and / or knowingly false material about the College, other employees or learners. - Engaging in discussions or anything which may contravene the College's Equality and Diversity policy and may have the potential to cause serious harm to the business. - Blurring the boundaries of professional and personal life, leading to a conflict of interest. - Pursuing personal relationships with learners, ex-learners or parents. - Participating in any activity which may compromise your position at the College. - Behaviour that would not be acceptable in any other situation. - Knowingly accessing, viewing or downloading material which could cause offence to other people or may be illegal. - Commenting on any work-related matters. - Using a College email account to create a personal social media account.

-- Using social media websites in any way which is deemed to be unlawful. - Accessing someone else's social media website page and posting or sending comments in their name. - Accessing extremist religious or political social media or websites.
+- Engaging in activities that have the potential to bring the College into disrepute. - Breach of confidentiality by disclosing privileged, sensitive and/or confidential information.

+Making comments that could be considered to be bullying, harassing or discriminatory against any individual.
+For example making offensive or derogatory comments relating to sex, gender reassignment, race (including nationality), disability, sexual orientation, religion or belief or age.

+- Posting remarks which may inadvertently cause offence and constitute unlawful discrimination, harassment and / or victimisation. - Taking pictures of staff, learners or visitors without their explicit consent or consent of parents of the learner is under 18 year of age.

+- Posting or uploading inappropriate comments, images, photographs and / or video clips about colleagues or ex-colleagues, learners or ex- learners, parents or clients.
+This also covers links to such inappropriate content. - Breach copyright, for example taking or using someone else's images or written content without permission:' or failing to give acknowledgement where permission has been given to reproduce something. - Publishing defamatory and / or knowingly false material about the College, other employees or learners. - Engaging in discussions or anything which may contravene the College's Equality and Diversity policy and may have the potential to cause serious harm to the business. - Blurring the boundaries of professional and personal life, leading to a conflict of interest. - Pursuing personal relationships with learners, ex-learners or parents. - Participating in any activity which may compromise your position at the College. - Behaviour that would not be acceptable in any other situation. - Knowingly accessing, viewing or downloading material which could cause offence to other people or may be illegal. - Commenting on any work-related matters. - Using a College email account to create a personal social media account. - Using social media websites in any way which is deemed to be unlawful. - Accessing someone else's social media website page and posting or sending comments in their name. - Accessing extremist religious or political social media or websites.